Pros & Cons of Townhomes, Condos & Single-Family Homes For First-Time Buyers

 Drawbacks of Owning a Single-Family Home

 There are a few drawbacks to these homes, especially for those who may not need a lot of space and don't want to maintain it.
-There are higher upfront costs to purchasing in most areas, plus there may be taxes on the property higher than other options.
+There are higher upfront costs to purchasing in most areas, plus property taxes can be higher than other options.
 Maintenance and insurance costs are higher as well.
-Single-family homeowners are responsible for all related expenses, as they are not split with others.
+Single-family homeowners are responsible for all property-related expenses.

 Townhouse Vs House